Senior Cat Care

 Advances in veterinary medicine have made it possible for pets of all kinds to live long, healthy lives.
 However, when they become seniors, they require extra attention and medical care which is why it’s important to understand how their needs change as they age.

-Generally speaking, cats are considered seniors at 11-years-old.
-When your cat becomes a senior, they’ll need regular physical exams, vaccines, lab work, and dental care.
-Through diagnostic testing, such as complete blood counts, urinalyses, and fecal tests, we can detect diseases that commonly affect older pets.
+Generally speaking, cats are considered seniors at 10 years old.
+When your cat becomes a senior, we'll want to see them every six months to keep up on physical exam changes and lab work.
+Through diagnostic testing of blood and urine samples we can detect diseases that commonly affect older cats.

-Some conditions that typically affect senior pets include:
+Some conditions that typically affect senior cats include:

 - Behavioral changes